 Drain your pasta when it's al dente and return it to your pot.
 Stir in two or three ladles of Bolognese sauce, so the pasta isn't dry.

 Serve the spaghetti topped with more Bolognese, along with grated Parmesan and basil ribbons, if desired.

-Store leftover sauce and pasta separately in the refrigerator for up to five days.
+Store leftover sauce and pasta separately in the refrigerator for up to four days.